 La Falda’s got something special

 Kandace: So we have this really fantastic coffee right now.
-This is a coffee from Columbia, La Falda, and it’s the first time that they’ve put out this special coffee in this special packaging.
+This is a coffee from Colombia, La Falda, and it’s the first time that they’ve put out this special coffee in this special packaging.
 Hope they do more of it, it’s pretty cool.

 Ray: Tell us about it, Evan.

 Evan: That was a farm that I had the privilege to visit.
-It was in Columbia and, if you’ve never been, it’s extremely mountainous.
+It was in Colombia and, if you’ve never been, it’s extremely mountainous.
 This particular farm you could only access it by foot through this crazy bridge that looks like you’re going to die and it’s creaking, you’re holding onto these wire cables and walking on these creaky boards to get across the ravine, and then they send the coffee back over in a gondola over the ravine.
 It was so sweet.

 As soon as we tried the coffee–I think it was the end of the week, not at that farm but they had sent that to a packing table–we were like, “Whoa,” and there was buying so we were like, “Wow, what’s that coffee?
 That’s extremely amazing.”
 And then it tied back to that experience and it’s like exactly what you always want.
 They just care so much.
 It’s such a beautiful coffee and relationship, too, that’s forming.

 Grahm: We wouldn’t even have tasted that coffee if you hadn’t been there.